Hoover, Texas

 Hoover is an unincorporated community in Gray County, Texas, United States.

 History

-Established in 1887 on the Panhandle and Santa Fe Railway, Hoover is named form businessman and landowner Harvey E. Hoover.
-A post office opened in January 1910, with E. D. McClain becoming postmaster, until it closed in 1914, but reopened in 1915 until closure in 1972.
-It was a shipping point for cattle drovers during the 1920s, and oil was discovered in the 1930s.
-From the 1940s, the town declined, and as of 2000, the population was 5.
+Established in 1887 on the Panhandle and Santa Fe Railway, Hoover coins its namesake from businessman and landowner Harvey E. Hoover.
+As the town began to grow, a post office was formed, with E. D. McClain becoming postmaster.
+It was then closed in 1914, but later reopened in 1915 until its final closure in 1972, due to the declining population.
+It was a shipping point for cattle drovers during the 1920s, and soon became known for the oil discovered there in the 1930s.
+From the 1940s onward, Hoover declined, and as of 2000 the population was 5.